FEMA Major Disaster Declaration – Oregon Severe Storms, Flooding, Landslides, and Mudslides

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by a severe storm, flooding and landslides from November 20.
-2023.
-The following areas have been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Utah to supplement state, tribal and local recovery efforts in areas affected by the Monroe Canyon Fire on July 7, 2025.
+The following counties have been approved for assistance:

 Public Assistance: